YesselmanLabPublications/2024_qmap_paper/README.md

 pip install .
 # go to figshare and download the data and unzip it in the "2024_qmap_paper" directory
 # NOTE if you do not put the data there things will not work properly

+#requires viennaRNA which can be installed via conda
+conda install -c bioconda viennarna
 ```

 ## figure generation